fpgaprince/rtd/docs/source/storage.rst

 I think it will use 2xFDRE (for the 00 portion) and 2xFDSE for the 11 portion.
 FDRE resets the value to 0.
 FDSE sets the value to 1.

+Here our register size is 8bits, a byte.
+But it can be any size you need for your application.
+In processors, you'll typically see 32bit or 64 bit nowadays.. but back then.. they started small and overtime increased..

+Again, depending on your application, maybe it will be 10bits 12 or 14.. maybe 24.
+It depends on whatever you need it to hold.

 ******************************
 Memory
 ******************************